Morning Analyst Calls Briefing for Tuesday, November 1, 2022

 Upgrades:

+> BioCryst Pharma (BCRX) upgraded to Outperform from In-line at Evercore ISI; tgt raised to $16

-> AnaptysBio (ANAB) upgraded to Buy from Neutral at Guggenheim; tgt $44
+> Danske Bank A/S (DNKEY) upgraded to Buy from Hold at Deutsche Bank

-> Exxon Mobil (XOM) upgraded to Neutral from Underperform at Exane BNP Paribas; tgt $115
+> Denali Therapeutics (DNLI) upgraded to Buy from Neutral at BTIG Research; tgt $38

-> Lennox Int’l (LII) upgraded to Neutral from Underweight at JP Morgan; tgt $226
+> Premier (PINC) upgraded to Outperform from Neutral at Robert W. Baird; tgt $41

 Downgrades:

-> Emerson (EMR) downgraded to Hold from Buy at Deutsche Bank; tgt lowered to $96
+> Avista (AVA) downgraded to Neutral from Buy at Mizuho; tgt lowered to $40

-> Steven Madden (SHOO) downgraded to Neutral from Outperform at Wedbush; tgt lowered to $29
+> Catalent (CTLT) downgraded to Neutral from Buy at BofA Securities; tgt lowered to $60

+> SeaSpine (SPNE) downgraded to Hold from Buy at Truist; tgt lowered to $6.75

-> Varonis Systems (VRNS) downgraded to Neutral from Outperform at Wedbush; tgt lowered to $20
+> Twilio (TWLO) downgraded to Underperform from Buy at BofA Securities; tgt lowered to $85

 Others:

-> ACADIA Pharmaceuticals (ACAD) initiated with a Hold at Loop Capital; tgt $17

-> atai Life Sciences N.V.
-(ATAI) initiated with a Buy at Loop Capital; tgt $18

-> ATS Automation (ATSAF) assumed with an Outperform at RBC Capital Mkts

-> Axsome Therapeutics (AXSM) initiated with a Buy at Loop Capital; tgt $95
+> Cronos Group (CRON) initiated with a Mkt Perform at Bernstein; tgt $3

-> Cerevel Therapeutics (CERE) initiated with a Buy at Loop Capital; tgt $40
+> Denali Therapeutics (DNLI) initiated with a Buy at BofA Securities; tgt $40

-> Chemours (CC) initiated with an Underperform at Credit Suisse; tgt $24

-> COMPASS Pathways (CMPS) initiated with a Buy at Loop Capital; tgt $34

 Research calls posted earlier this morning are available here.